FirebirdSQL/jaybird/src/documentation/faq.md

 ### Open Office/Libre Office (Pure Java)

-Jaybird can be used together with OpenOffice and Libre Office Base.
+Jaybird can be used together with OpenOffice and LibreOffice Base.
 To address some compatibility issues (and differences in interpretation of JDBC specifications) a separate subprotocol is used: